LekoArts/gatsby-starter-portfolio-bella/README.md

 ### Development

 Before running the local development server you'll need to add Content to your Prismic site!
 Go to your documents (`https://your-name.prismic.io/documents/`) and create content with the newly created *caseStudy* type.
+You have to **publish** the documents.

 After that you can run the local server: